butfirstchai.com

 • coconut oil

-You need a good food processor or grinder to process the dark chocolate chips to almost fine texture with a bit of granuels.
-The tiny chocolate bits will add the burst of flavour when you start chewing. bliss.
-I couldn't capture the images of the processing steps but these images will give you an idea on the required texture.
+You need a good food processor or grinder to process the dark chocolate chips to a fine texture with a bit of granules.
+The tiny chocolate bits will add a burst of flavour when you start chewing. bliss.
+I couldn't capture the images of the processing steps, but these images will give you an idea of the required texture.

 ground chocolate along with other ingredients in a bowl

-Reserve a tablespoon of semi-ground chocolate chip for rolling in the end.
-Add all the ingredients - date paste, ground dark chocochips, cocoa powder, salt and vanilla extract.
-I added a pinch of ground cinnamon for flavor, which is optional.
+Reserve a tablespoon of semi-ground chocolate chips for rolling in the end.
+Add all the ingredients - date paste, ground dark chocolate chips, cocoa powder, salt and vanilla extract.
 Keep some coconut oil by the side to help you knead.

 a bowl with the dough

-As you mix, using your hands (you may wear gloves to protect your nails), gently incorporate the coconut oil.
+Mix with your hands to gently incorporate the coconut oil.
 Knead until you achieve a smooth and tight dough that maintains its shape.
 At this point, you can taste and adjust the flavourings.

 equally divided dough balls

 Now, divide the dough into equal-sized balls.
-I like to keep them bite-sized so made 16 to 18 balls.
-May have eaten two in the process. (we all do that, right?)
+I like to keep them bite-sized, so I made 16 to 18 balls.
+May have eaten two in the process.
+(We all do that, right?)

 smoothened chocolate date balls

-Next, you just have to roll each chocolate date balls between your palms to make them smooth.
+Next, roll each chocolate date ball between your palms to make it smooth.
 Lastly, roll them in cocoa powder or ground chocolate until coated.
 Serve in a platter or store in a jar.

-Note: Please note that if you used cocoa powder to coat the chocolate date balls, they won't stay dry for lonh.
-The cocoa powder will be absorbed and in a few hours there won't be much diffrence between the two.
+Note: Please note that if you used cocoa powder to coat the chocolate date balls, they won't stay dry for long.
+The cocoa powder will be absorbed, and in a few hours, there won't be much difference between the two.

 chocolate date balls stacked